Search Wisconsin State Records Online (Free)

 Sturgeon Bay WI 54235

-Furthermore, individuals can use more offline ways to request criminal records and mail the request to the CIB.
-Searchers can submit Single Subject Requests or Multiple Subject Requests and send them to the CIB at the following address:
+Additionally, people have the option to utilize offline methods to request criminal records by sending their request via mail to the CIB.
+Requesters must complete Single Subject Requests Form or Multiple Subject Requests Form and send them to the CIB at the following address:

 PO Box 2688